sfermigier/fermigier.com-gridsome/blog/2013-12-16-week-end-reading-1.md

 title: "Week-end readings #1"
 date: 2013-12-16
 path: 2013/12/week-end-reading-1
+summary: "(A new series of post dedicated to interesting stuff found on the web)."
+tags: ['Python']
 ---

 (A new series of post dedicated to interesting stuff found on the web).